haoxiuwang/nextjs/public/series/Secret_Garden/4/source.md

 She spoke in broad Yorkshire in her amazement.

-“Canna’ tha’ dress thysen!” she said.
+“cannot you dress cannot!” she said.

 “What do you mean?
 I don’t understand your language,” said Mary.

 “Eh!
 I forgot,” Martha said.

-“Mr Medlock told me I’d have to be careful or you wouldn’t know what I was sayin’.
+“Mr Medlock told me I’d have to be careful or you wouldn’t know what I was saying.

-I mean can’t you put on your own clothes?”
+I mean candt you put on your own clothes?”

 “No,” answered Mary, quite indignantly.